ncarrara/ladybug/README.md

 # ladybug

-Do inferences with Feedforward Neural Network on arduino.
+Do inferences with Pytorch Feedforward Neural Network on arduino.
 Train on server and upload on the board.